pulumi/pulumi/docs/languages.md

 represents a service, each edge is a dependeny between services, and each input and output property value in the graph is a concrete, known value, and no unresolved computations are present in the graph (holes notwithstanding).

-Each graph represents the outcome of some deployment activity, either planned or actually haven taken place.
+Each graph represents the outcome of some deployment activity, either planned or actually having taken place.
 Subtly, the graph is never considered the "source of truth"; only the corresponding live running environment can be the source of truth.
 Instead, the graph describes the *intended* eventual state that a deployment activity is meant to achieve.
 A process called *reconciliation* may be used to compare differences between the two -- either on-demand or as part of a continuous deployment process -- and resolve any differences as appropriate (through updates in either direction).

-Each node in a graph carries the service's type, human-friendly name, and set of property values.
+Each node in a graph carries the service's unique ID, human-friendly name, type, and its set of named property values.

 A service's type tells the MuGL toolchain how to deal with physical resources that need to be created, read, updated, or deleted, and governs which properties are legal and their expected types.
 Note that any module references within the